 Joe earned a B.A. in Russian Language and in Family History/Genealogy (Germanic emphasis) from Brigham Young University and a Master of Library Science from Emporia State University (Kansas).
 He has been a member and officer in various library and genealogical associations and has lectured and published articles on U.S. and European family history research, historical geography, and migration.

 LaBrenda Garrett-Nelson, JD, LLM, CG, CGL

-LaBrenda Garrett-Nelson is an author and lecturer who focuses on African American families with roots in the South; she also serves as a facilitator on the faculty of the Boston University Online Genealogical Program.
-LaBrenda was approved as a board-certified genealogist in 2015, and elected as a trustee of the Board for Certification of Genealogists in 2016.
-She earned a BA in government from John Jay College of Criminal Justice, City University of New York, and both a Law degree and a Master of Laws degree from New York University School of Law.
-While practicing law, LaBrenda authored several editions of her family history as well as two church histories.
-She has been published in the National Genealogical Society Quarterly, among other genealogical publications.
+LaBrenda Garrett-Nelson, JD, LLM, CG, CGL, is an author and lecturer who focuses on Genealogical Methodology and African American families with roots in the South.
+She has served as a trustee of the Board for Certification of Genealogists since 2016, and as the registrar general of the Sons and Daughters of the United States Middle Passage lineage society since 2017.
+Previously LaBrenda was a facilitator on the faculty of Boston University's Online Genealogical Certificate Program LaBrenda earned a BA in government from John Jay College of Criminal Justice, City University of New York, and both a Law degree and a Master of Laws degree from New York University School of Law.
 In 2016 LaBrenda published A Guide to Researching African American Ancestors in Laurens County, South Carolina and Selected Finding Aids, a book that was widely acclaimed as a model for research in South Carolina and other states.
-Other publications are listed on her website: http://www.LabGarrettGenealogy.com.
+Other publications are listed on her website.